Stullemon/emulemorph/emule/readme.txt

 -"Maximum Sources per File": decide for yourself how many you want :) when you set this too high, your computer might slow down drastically or even crash.
  500-1000 are good values for people with DSL/cable connection.
+In morph you can set a   global limit for all files.
+A value or 4000 is working for most dsl users.

 -Choose the directories you want to share with other users.
 DO NOT SHARE YOUR COMPLETE HARDDISK!
 Put the stuff you want to share in a seperate Folder.
 If